SC5/cerebellum/README.md

 For example, you would create a new post to "posts" collection by calling:

     store.trigger("create", "posts", {title: "New post", body: "Body text"});

+You can update a model with:

+    store.trigger("update", "post", {id: id}, {
+      title: "New post",
+      body: "New body text"
+    });

 Store will execute the API call and fire a success callback when it finishes.